ItsTerm1n4l/Minecraft-Resources/README.md

 # Minecraft-Resources
 Epic Texture packs and Skins for Minecraft
+todo:
+Screenshots
+more texture packs
+more README content